braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 ### Have not used feature

 When you release a new app version and introduce new features, users may not notice new content.
 Running a feature awareness campaign is a great way to teach users about new features or features they have never used.
-To do so you must create a [custom attribute][3] that is assigned to users who have never completed a certain action within your app or use a [custom event][4] to track a particular action.
-You can use this attribute (or event) to segment users that you want to send the campaign to.
+To do so, you must create a [custom attribute][3] that is assigned to users who have never completed a certain action within your app or use a [custom event][4] to track a particular action.
+You can use this attribute (or event) to segment the users you want to send the campaign to.

 {% alert tip %}
 Looking to retarget a specific portion of your audience?
 Check out [Retargeting Campaigns]({{site.baseurl}}/user_guide/engagement_tools/campaigns/ideas_and_strategies/retargeting_campaigns/) to learn how to retarget campaigns by leveraging your user's previous actions.